HimesGroup/crispr_analysis/README.md

 The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools.
 Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
 We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
 For adapter trimming, we include Ilumina sequences
-The Python scripts make use of modules that include subprocess, os, argparse, sys.
+The Python scripts make use of modules that include subprocess, os.
-R and various libraries should be available, including
+R and various libraries should be available, including stringr, plyr and dplyr.

 ### input files